Sudden Cardiac Arrest: What Is Sudden Cardiac Arrest? Know Warning Signs, Causes, Treatment And More

 - A healthy diet and lifestyle can help prevent the risk

 Do you know someone who has suffered and survived a sudden cardiac arrest (SCA)?
-Are you aware that SCA if not managed and treated on time can be fatal and can cost you your life?
+Are you aware that SCA, if not managed and treated on time can be fatal and cost you your life?
 SCA can lead to sudden cardiac death (SCD) which is one of the leading natural causes of mortality worldwide.
-According to the Cleveland Clinic, SCD accounts for nearly 50 per cent of deaths from heart diseases.
+According to the Cleveland Clinic, SCD accounts for nearly 50 percent of deaths from heart diseases.
 However, unlike the term, sudden cardiac arrest

 What is sudden cardiac arrest?